 There are many websites in which you may need to fill out a form in order to access data.
 For example, you may want to get data from behind a log-in, search for bookings or enter search results into an "advanced search" type form as we will demonstrate below.

-In this tutorial we will be completing the "Advanced Job Search" form on Monster.com as an example:
+In this tutorial, we will be completing the "Advanced Job Search" form on Indeed.ca as an example:

 This form has three types of fields: